williycole/williycole/README.md

 ## I am a Former Geologist, augur slinger, and DOD map maker turned **Developer**.

-## 👷🏻I'm working as a Software Developer with Cook Systems at FedEx but I'm a JS/Frontend Junkie at ❤️.
+## 👷🏻I'm working Backend Dev but I'm a JS/Frontend Junkie at ❤️.

 - 🌱 I’m currently learning more about Redux, Gatsby, Svelte, and growing my Springboot skills